mb-group/ai_journal_club/content/ai_pi_book/buzz_vs_reality.md

 ## **Virtual Cell Models**

+### **What are they?**
+Virtual cell models are computational frameworks that aim to predict cellular behavior—including gene expression changes, signaling responses, and phenotypic outcomes—in response to genetic or chemical perturbations.
+These models leverage large-scale single-cell data and machine learning to create predictive representations of cellular states and transitions.

 ### **1. The good wish**
 A computational model of a cell that can simulate gene expression, signaling, metabolic responses, and perturbations—serving as an in silico substitute for wet-lab experiments.
 **This dream has existed for over two decades.**